Text: This week we’re

 For those

-who are unfaithful, their opportunities get taken.
+who are unfaithful, their opportunities get taken away.

 Quotes and Commentary: